 High Court's Ginsburg To Address Minnesota CrowdAhead of a new Supreme Court term, one justice is offering a Minnesota audience her view from the court.
 Justice Ruth Bader Ginsburg was to be at the University of Minnesota's Law School on Tuesday as part of a lecture series.

+Good Question: What Do Parents Legally Owe Their Kids?An 18-year-old New Jersey girl made headlines earlier this week when she sued her parents for not paying her college tuition.
 Rachel Canning says she was kicked out of her home by her parents, but her mom and dad say their daughter left because she didn't want to follow the rules.
 On Tuesday afternoon, a judge ruled in favor of the parents.
 Another hearing will be held in April to decide whether Canning left home on her own.
 So, when it comes to the law, what do we owe our children?

 Minn.
 Man Recalls The Hanukkah Story As Holiday Begins At Sundown Mark Rotenberg will celebrate the beginning of Hanukkah tonight, along with thousands of other people of the Jewish faith in Minnesota.
 He recalls the story behind the Jewish Holiday.